nebloc/Trello-GitdoPlugin/README.md

 The [interp file](https://github.com/nebloc/Trello-GitdoPlugin/blob/master/interp) tells Gitdo the command to run the files, if your Python 3 uses something different, e.g. `python`, change this file before running gitdo.

+#### NEEDS GITDO VERSION HIGHER THAN V0.0.8 as changes were made to create, that switches which order arguments are given to the create function.
+For versions lower, please download the previous Gitdo release and use the plugin bundled there.

 For more information on how Gitdo plugins can be developed or used, see the [Gitdo Wiki](https://github.com/nebloc/Gitdo/wiki/Plugins).

 ## Install